-Journal of Education and Learning (EduLearn) (ISSN: 2089-9823; e-ISSN: 2302-9277) is a multi-disciplinary, peer-reviewed, open-access international journal that has been established for the dissemination of state-of-the-art knowledge in the fields of education, teaching, development, instruction, educational projects and innovations, learning methodologies, and new technologies in education and learning.
+Journal of Education and Learning (EduLearn) (p-ISSN: 2089-9823; e-ISSN: 2302-9277) is a multi-disciplinary, peer-reviewed, open-access international journal that has been established for the dissemination of state-of-the-art knowledge in the fields of education, teaching, development, instruction, educational projects and innovations, learning methodologies, and new technologies in education and learning.
 EduLearn welcomes research articles from academics, educators, teachers, trainers, and other practitioners on all aspects of education and learning from around the world to publish high-quality papers.
 Papers for publication in this journal are selected through precise peer review to ensure quality, originality, appropriateness, significance, and readability.
 This journal encompasses a variety of topics in education and learning, including but not limited to child development, curriculum, reading comprehension, philosophies of education, STEM education, instructional technology, technology education, inquiry-based learning, project-based learning, problem-based learning, simulation-based learning, pedagogic and educational approaches, learning management, language teaching research, teaching and learning at all levels of schooling and institutions of higher learning, the education of special groups, gender and education, theories of education, educational research and methodologies, educational psychology (emotional, social, and cognitive learning processes), e-learning, computer-supported collaborative work, emerging technologies in education, educational software, and educational games.

 EduLearn is published by Intelektual Pustaka Media Utama (IPMU) in collaboration with the Institute of Advanced Engineering and Science (IAES).
 This journal is ACCREDITED (recognised) by the Ministry of Education, Culture, Research, and Technology, Republic of Indonesia (Decree No: 79/E/KTP/2023).
 Scopus has indexed articles published in this journal since 2023 issues.
 If you have access to scopus.com, you can click here.
 Scimagojr also has been indexing it as of 2023.
 See our Scimagojr profile here.